 The Two Requirements

-This is one of the most concise statutes in Arizona's probate code, but its simplicity is what makes it powerful.
-Two conditions.
-That is all it takes to have the legal capacity to make a will in Arizona.
+This is one of the most concise statutes in the probate process, but its simplicity is what makes it powerful.
+Two conditions are all it takes to have the legal capacity to make a valid will in Arizona.

 A person who is eighteen years of age or older and who is of sound mind may make a will.

 A.R.S. § 14-2501The age requirement is straightforward.
+You must be at least 18 years old.
 The "sound mind" requirement, known legally as testamentary capacity, carries more weight.
-It generally means the person creating the will understands the nature and extent of their property, knows who their natural heirs are, and understands what a will does.
-It does not require perfect mental health or flawless memory.
+It generally means you understand the nature and extent of your property, know who your natural heirs are, and understand what a will does.

 What "Sound Mind" Does Not Mean

 A common misconception is that any cognitive decline disqualifies someone from making a will.
 That is not the case.
 A person diagnosed with early-stage dementia, for example, may still have testamentary capacity during lucid intervals.
-The question is whether, at the moment the will is signed, the person understands what they are doing.
+The question is whether, at the moment the will is signed by the testator, the person understands what they are doing.

-This is one of the reasons will contests sometimes focus on testamentary capacity.
-A family member who believes the will was signed during a period of confusion or under undue influence can challenge its validity.
-Proper estate planning, including having witnesses, using a self-proving affidavit, and working with experienced professionals, helps protect against those challenges.
+Will contests sometimes focus on testamentary capacity.
+A family member who believes the will was signed during a period of confusion can challenge its validity.
+Proper planning, including having witnesses, using a self-proving affidavit, and working with experienced professionals, helps protect against those challenges.